 The 7Ps of The Marketing Mix: Streamline your Strategy

 As marketers, we should never underestimate the power of planning.
-For most of us, that means creating a water-tight marketing strategy, informed by analysis and data - one that has objectives, a target market, and proven tactics.
+For most of us, that means creating a water-tight marketing strategy, informed by analysis and data, and one that is based on objectives, a target market, and proven tactics.

 We all use different blueprints depending on our industry, our target audience and our products and services.
-But there’s one, timeless model that any marketer can utilise regardless of their field of work and that is the marketing mix.
+But there’s one timeless model that any marketer can use regardless of their field of work and that is the marketing mix.

 What is the marketing mix?